Kenozero National Park: Tourism

+The remarkable array of historic wooden structures around Kenozero Lake, showcasing a wide variety of forms and functions, vividly reflects the cultural heritage of the region.
+Time-honored techniques of woodworking and log building illustrate the progression from simple log dwellings to intricate complexes of homes and sacred sites.
+The historical layout of rural settlements and traces of natural resource use within the picturesque lake-river setting further highlight the enduring cultural legacy of the Russian North.

+An interesting example of Russian wooden architecture is the Porzhensky Pogost from the late 18th century, located in the western part of the park.
+It comprises St. George church with the bell-tower surrounded by the wooden wall with gates and towers.
+The villages adjacent to this ensemble of buildings have been deserted, and there is no road heading to it, so that the pogost is only accessible via a pedestrian trail.

-The park contains natural as well as cultural monuments, and is also oriented at ecotourism.
+The park is oriented at ecotourism.
 A number of trails have been opened in the park.

-There are several wooden architecture monuments.
-One of them is Porzhensky Pogost in the western part of the park, which is the ensemble of St. George church with the bell-tower (both from the 18th century) surrounded by the wooden wall with gates and towers (1789).
-The villages adjacent to Porzhensky Pogost have been deserted, and there is no road heading to it, so that the Pogost is only accessible via a pedestrian trail.

 There are two roads into the park.
 In the southern part, south of Lake Lyokshmozero, there is an unpaved road connecting Kargopol and Pudozh.
-Another road in the northern part of the park branches off from the Onezhsky Trakt, connecting Kargopol via Plesetsk to Yemetsk.
+Another road in the northern part of the park branches off from the Onega highway (Onezhsky Trakt), connecting Kargopol via Plesetsk to Yemetsk.
 This road runs to the village on Pershlakhta on Lake Kenozero and then connects to the other villages on and around Lake Kenozero.